Symptoms of hypothyroidism and information to help with underactive thyroids

 Thyroid hormone levels should be monitored every 6 weeks and TSH levels checked to make sure the correct amount of replacement hormone is being administered.

 You can also explore other treatment options.
 Alternative treatments for hypothyroidism, such as glandular extracts, may be well-suited for patients who want to avoid the side effects of prescription drugs.
 Consider a natural remedy, such as Thyroid Assist™ for Thyroid Gland Functioning.
 This supplement supports hormone production and energy, metabolism and weight management.

 Try some of these suggestions to help you cope more effectively with your condition at home:

 - Surround yourself with a good support system

 - Involve doctors, homeopaths, naturopaths, specialists, therapists, family, friends, etc. in the management of your condition

 - Try to maintain a positive ‘can-do’ attitude

 - Eat a healthy well-balanced diet

-- Avoid cruciferous vegetables (cauliflower, cabbage, broccoli, Brussels sprouts, kale) as these contain a natural thyroid blocker
+- Avoid cruciferous vegetables (cauliflower, cabbage, broccoli, Brussels sprouts, kale), because these contain a natural thyroid blocker

 - Try to do regular physical activity or exercise